 Hamilton Commemorative Artwork

-We wanted an artwork installation that would be a fitting tribute to William Rowan Hamilton ireland's greatest mathematician.
-The sculpture at Broombridge Luas stop is to commemorate Hamilton’s discovery of quarternion algebra.
+We wanted an artwork installation that would be a fitting tribute to William Rowan Hamilton, Ireland's greatest mathematician.
+The sculpture at Broombridge Luas stop is to commemorate Hamilton’s discovery of quaternion algebra.

 On 16 October 1843 Irish mathematician William Rowan Hamilton and his wife Helen were walking along the banks of the Royal Canal from Dunsink Observatory to the Royal Irish Academy where he was President.

 At Broome Bridge Hamilton had that very rare occurrence in science a Eureka moment.
 He suddenly alighted on the solution to a problem he had been working on for a long time and in his excitement, he took out his penknife and scratched his formula for Quaternion algebra onto the bridge: i² = j² = k² = ijk = −1 Quaternions would later be instrumental in putting the first man on the moon and be used for CGI in movies.

 Quaternions are an extension of complex numbers, they describe the mechanics of rotations in three dimensional space.
 Hamilton had spent years looking for a three-dimensional number system.
 In a letter he wrote to one of his sons, he said that every morning his children would ask him “Well, Papa, can you multiply by triplets?” to which he was obliged to reply, with a shake of his head, “No, I cannot”.